matrix-org/matrix-spec/content/client-server-api/_index.md

 using their accounts, for instance, due to safety or security concerns.
 In contrast to account deactivation, locking is a non-destructive action that can be reversed.
-This specification describes the behaviour of clients and servers when an account is locked but delibaretely leaves the creation and removal of locks as a server implementation detail.
+This specification describes the behaviour of clients and servers when an account is locked but deliberately leaves the creation and removal of locks as a server implementation detail.

 When an account is locked, servers MUST return a `401 Unauthorized` error